 When it’s hot outside, we tend to consume more water than we normally do.
 Because we sweat more, we need more fluids to keep our body hydrated.
 And that’s because an adequate amount of water helps your body regulate body temperature, prevents constipation, removes toxic substances from the body, and provides a normal body functioning.
-Many people consume more water than they should, especially those who exercise and who need to consume lots of fluids, or people with various health problems.
-Excess water consumption can be dangerous to the body.
-According to specialists, excessive hydration leads to water intoxication.

 This happens when the amount of salt and electrolytes in the body is diluted.
 Hyponatremia is the disease that occurs when the level of salt in the body is extremely low.
 Moreover, if the electrolyte level drops suddenly, this can be fatal.
 Death due to over-hydration is rare, but possible.

 In the early stages, symptoms of water intoxication are not visible.
 When the disease progresses, you can face:

 Untreated water intoxication may cause symptoms such as:

 – muscle spasms and cramps, feeling weak;

 1. Excessive water consumption: occurs when you drink more water than your kidneys can remove in the urine.
 This causes the collection of water in the cardiovascular system.

 2. Water retention: occurs when the body cannot remove water properly and is caused by certain conditions.

 Water intoxication is particularly common for performance athletes who drink huge amounts of water during exercise.
 Water intoxication is common among these people: